jguzauckas/ap-principles-notes/python-types/numbers/numberoperations.md

-This program will demonstrate the basic operations that can be performed on integers and floats.
+This will demonstrate the basic operations that can be performed on integers and floats.

 First, let's define two integer variables and two float variables to work with:
 ```python